mar-file-system/marfs/src/mustang/README.md

 # Building mustang

-The current build system for `mustang` is a local `Makefile`; however, the build process may be integrated with the general MarFS build system in a future release.

-Assuming that building with the `Makefile` is necessary, users must edit the `MARFS_PREFIX` variable within the provided `Makefile` to match the path which was passed to the `--prefix=` argument when running `./configure` to build MarFS.
-Other macros within the Makefile are defined relative to `MARFS_PREFIX` and should not need to be edited.
-Some adjustment of the `INCLUDE_XML` macro may be needed to match a different `libxml2` installation path on your system.
+`mustang` is built as part of the general MarFS build system, and uses the same build envirnoment as the restof the MarFS build.

-Simply running `make` followed by `make install` will properly build all targets (`libmustang.a`, binary `mustang_engine`, and frontend `mustang`) and copy them to accessible MarFS bin and library locations.
+Simply running `make` followed by `make install` will properly build all targets (`libMustang.la`, binary `mustang_engine`, and frontend `mustang`) and copy them to accessible MarFS bin and library locations.

 # Running mustang